Accommodation in Japan

-"Ryokan" is the inn in Japanese style, and the common accommodation in Japan.
+"Ryokan" is a Japanese-style inn, and it is the common accommodation in Japan.

-Especially large hotel has great bathrooms with bathtubs like a pool.
-We Japanese enjoy taking such bath.
+Especially major ryokans have great bathrooms with bathtubs like a pool.

-Commonly one dinner and one breakfast are served for one night's
+Commonly, one dinner and one breakfast are served for one night's lodging.

 You can enjoy your meals in your room or at the restaurant in the ryokan.
-It depends on the way of ryokan.
+That depends on the system of ryokan.

 Of course, you can order some drinks at extra.

-After the dinner, other attendants move the table aside and lay out futon (Japanese traditional bedding) in your room.
+After the dinner, some attendants move the table aside and lay out futon (Japanese traditional bedding) in your room.

 Your room changes from a guest room to a bedroom.